Amrita-TIFAC-Cyber-Blockchain/2025_24CYS336-Blockchain-Technology/Assets/Projects/BT13/README.md

      o	SwBIN smart bins with QR-based user identification and reward points in Swachh Tokens.
 •	Built on Ethereum smart contracts.

-Recereum
+Recereum:
 •	Rewards households with ERC20-based Recereum coins for proper waste sorting.

-•	Records transactions on Ethereum.

-•	Can be integrated with recycling machines and battery collection points.
+•	Records transactions on Ethereum,Can be integrated with recycling machines and battery collection points.

-Plastic Bank
+Plastic Bank:
-•	Incentivizes plastic waste collection to prevent ocean pollution.

-•	Collectors are rewarded with “Social Plastic” value tokens recorded on blockchain.
+•	Incentivizes plastic waste collection to prevent ocean pollution and Collectors are rewarded with “Social Plastic” value tokens recorded on blockchain.

 Research Gaps